 - How many months are current affairs for IAS?

 - The general rule of thumb is to refer at least 12-15 months of news/current affairs for the UPSC exam.
-For e.g. the UPSC Prelims 2019 is in June, so candidates should consider current affairs from March/June 2018 for their IAS preparation.
+For e.g. the UPSC Prelims 2020 is in May, so candidates should consider current affairs from Feb/June 2019 for their IAS preparation.
 Here is a detailed strategy for preparing current affairs for UPSC exam.